pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 You can't make the username/password login dialog disappear, however only users that have been manually invited by email can login with this option.
 Inviting users is controlled by the [`user:invite` permission](https://docs.pactflow.io/docs/permissions/#userinvite), which by default is only available to Administrators.
 You can use this permission to create custom roles as needed to control the desired behaviour.

-Note it is wise to retain at least one administrative user who can login with a username and password to address break-glass scenarios (e.g., if your SSO provider is down or misconfigured).
+Note it is wise to retain at least one administrative user who can login with a username and password to address break-glass scenarios (for example, if your SSO provider is down or misconfigured).